Rust’s impact on the industry

 When it comes to Rust, there’s still one nagging question: If it’s so great, why isn’t everyone using it?

 Right now, it’s still (very) hard to find a job that requires Rust, as Hacker News’ hiring trends suggest.
-Even general interest among programmers remains low, according to Google search data
+Even general interest among programmers remains low, according to Google search data.

 But let’s not confuse current momentum for long-term industry impact.
 For instance, it would be easy to look at Go’s popularity against Rust, and conclude that Go wins and Rust loses.